manideepmamindlapally/manideepmamindlapally.github.io/index.md

 Before that I had done a dual-degree (5 yr.
 Bachelors + Masters) programme in Electronics engineering at **Indian Institute of Technology Kharagpur**, India where I was supervised by [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html).
 During my final year, I worked with [_Andreas Winter_](https://www.icrea.cat/en/Web/ScientificStaff/awinter-556) on a summer project.

-I got introduced to academic research through my undergrad research in an Information Theoretic problem called "Commitment" for my bachelor thesis and then through a summer project in Quantum Information Theory.
+I got introduced to academic research through my undergrad research in an information theoretic problem called "Commitment" for my bachelor thesis and then through a summer project in Quantum Information Theory.
 I had breifly studied some classical cryptography works, quantum interactive proofs and non-local games during my stay at TIFR.

 Currently at QuSoft, I am working on a couple of Quantum Algorthimic problems.
-Although I am still continuing to explore and am on the look out for interesting problems in Quantum Cryptography as well.
+Although I am still exploring and am on the look out for interesting problems in Quantum Cryptography as well.

-Outside of Academic life, I often find myself engrossed in drawing.
+Outside of Academic life, I like to draw.
 I always enjoyed scribbling doodles and cartoons on the corners of my class notes.
 Recently, I started doing digital art which I am uploading on Instagram [@manideep_doodles](https://www.instagram.com/{{ site.instagram }}).
 You can also check out the [Art](art) tab.
 I am a big fan of some Shounen anime/manga series, such as "One Piece" which I religiously follow.
-The photo above here is me cosplaying as Monkey D Luffy, the series' protagonist.
+The photo above here if you recognize is my Monkey D Luffy cosplay.

 ---